CyrusNajmabadi/lang-design/DictionaryExpressions.md

 *Dictionary types* are types that derive from `IEnumerable<KeyValuePair<TKey, TValue>>` and have an indexer `TValue this[TKey] { ... }`.
 The latter requirement ensures that `List<KeyValuePair<int, string>>` is not considered a dictionary type (as its indexer is from `int` to `KeyValuePair<int, string>`).

-With a broad interpretation of these rules all of the following would be legal:
+With a broad interpretation of these rules, all of the following would be legal:

 ```c#
 Dictionary<string, int> nameToAge1 = ["mads": 21, existingKvp]; // as would